MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/unified-routing-faqs.md

 ### What are the implications when migration is in progress?

-There's no downtime involved when you're migrating the workstreams, but it's recommended that you perform the migration during low load or off hours.
+There's no downtime involved when you're migrating the workstreams, but we recommend that you perform the migration during low load or off hours.

 ### Why do I see workstreams that I didn't create in Omnichannel Administration?

 These workstreams were created either in the Customer Service admin center or Customer Service Hub app.
-In the Omnichannel Administration app, you see all the workstreams irrespective of the app that has been used to create them.
+In the Omnichannel Administration app, you see all the workstreams irrespective of the app that was used to create them.
 We recommend that you manage the workstreams in the same app that you used to create them.

 ### How do I migrate my configurations from the Omnichannel Administration app to the Customer Service admin center app?